Table of Contents

 Once you have the DNS records in place, send yourself a test email from the website.
 To do this, you can add yourself to the email notification on a form.
 When the email arrives in your inbox, you’ll need to view the original email source code.
 In Gmail, open the email, click the three vertical dots in the upper right corner to open the menu, and select “Show Original”.
-This will open a bunch of code containing the email body in a new window.
+This will open code containing the email body in a new window.
 The top table has headings for SPF and DKIM with a pass or fail.
 If you don’t see SPF in the headings, search the email for SPF.
 The first result should tell you why the SPF check failed or passed.
 It might say something like:

 domain of email@example.com designates [an IP address] as permitted sender

 The above has been verified and passes SPF check.

 [IP address] is neither permitted nor denied by best guess record for domain of your email @website.com

 This message means the message does not pass SPF check and you need to either fix your SPF record or add one.